theo-armour/2021/pages/tech-hardware/air-quality.md

 ## Reference

+CO2 : Carbon dioxide : a colorless and odorless gas that is usually derived from the breath of humans and animals.
+High CO2 concentration means that fresh air or ventilation is required, otherwise it may cause problems such as drowsiness, dizziness, loss of attention and cognitive impairment.

 * https://en.wikipedia.org/wiki/Air_quality_law

 > Air quality laws govern the emission of air pollutants into the atmosphere.
 A specialized subset of air quality laws regulate the quality of air inside buildings.
 Air quality laws are often designed specifically to protect human health by limiting or eliminating airborne pollutant concentrations.
 Other initiatives are designed to address broader ecological problems, such as limitations on chemicals that affect the ozone layer, and emissions trading programs to address acid rain or climate change.
 Regulatory efforts include identifying and categorizing air pollutants, setting limits on acceptable emissions levels, and dictating necessary or appropriate mitigation technologies.